OA and Environmental Impact Assessment

 3.2 Cumulative Impact Assessment

-Individual EIAs assess project-specific impacts, but marine ecosystems increasingly face cumulative effects from multiple activities and stressors operating over extended time periods and spatial scales.
-The FDES conceptual framework recognizes that "it is often difficult to establish causal links between changes in environmental quality and individual human activities or natural processes because the impact results from combined and cumulative processes and effects over space and time"[8].
+Marine ecosystems face cumulative effects from multiple activities and stressors operating over extended time periods and spatial scales.
+The FDES recognises that it is often not possible to establish direct cause-effect relationships between changes in environmental quality and individual human activities or natural processes, because impacts result from combined and cumulative processes and effects over space and time[7].

 Time series analysis: Ocean Accounts are designed to be compiled regularly (ideally annually) to support ongoing monitoring and trend analysis[8].
 This time series structure enables assessment of cumulative changes in ecosystem extent, condition, and service flows over extended periods.
 Where accounts reveal declining condition indices or contracting ecosystem extent over successive accounting periods, this provides objective evidence of cumulative degradation that individual project EIAs should consider.
 For example, if coral reef extent accounts for a coastal region show a decline from 5,000 ha in 2020 to 4,200 ha in 2025, this 16% reduction provides quantitative context for assessing whether an additional coastal development project would contribute to cumulative habitat loss beyond sustainable thresholds.

-Spatial integration: The accounting framework integrates data across defined spatial units within Ecosystem Accounting Areas.
-This spatial structure supports assessment of how multiple projects and activities within a region combine to affect ecosystem assets.
-Rather than assessing each project in isolation, cumulative assessment can reference accounts that capture the aggregate state and trends of ecosystems subject to multiple pressures.
+Spatial integration: The accounting framework integrates data across defined spatial units within Ecosystem Accounting Areas, supporting assessment of how multiple projects and activities within a region combine to affect ecosystem assets.
 The spatial aggregation from Basic Spatial Units to EAAs enables practitioners to assess whether localized project impacts, when combined with other activities within the broader region, may trigger ecosystem-scale responses.

 Physical flow accounts: The SEEA Central Framework establishes accounts for physical flows between the economy and environment, including residual flows such as emissions, wastewater, and solid waste[9].
 These physical supply and use tables (PSUTs) enable tracking of pollution loads, nutrient flows, and other pressures that cumulate across activities and time.
 For marine environments, relevant residual flows include nutrient discharges, sediment inputs, chemical pollutants, marine debris, and greenhouse gas emissions affecting ocean acidification and warming.
 Compiling PSUTs at regional scale allows practitioners to assess whether a proposed project's incremental loading would exceed assimilative capacity when added to existing background loads.